 - Six is divisible by both 24 combinations and 12 questions

 It has been quite a while since the last update, but I have good reasons.
 For you see, the test’s design has been pretty much finished.
-It is literally now just a matter of rewriting the code for the site, which I’ll be collaborating with a friend on.
+It is literally now just a matter of rewriting the code for the site, which I’ll be looking for a collaborator to assist me on.
 We’ve already begun on that, will be proceeding with the same sort of bottom-up approach to making it that I did for the test design itself.

 As for some minor notes:

 - As a page, Social Democrat has been added.
 I’m going to have to rework the interbranch questions for the Progressive leaf as a result.

 - I’m debating adding Agrarian to the Populist leaf but I’d rather not think about that now.